Skip to Content

 I began my day in Interlaken so that meant I had to walk to Interlaken West train station and catch the train to Wilderswil.
 Once at Wilderswil, I waited for the Schynige Platte Bahn.
 It’s a historic train and I think many of the tourists caught it up to Schynige Platte and went for a wander before catching it back down as a bit of a mountain experience.

 This train took so long.
 Many trains and cable cars in Switzerland claim to be the steepest or oldest but the Schynige Platte Bahn has surely got to be the slowest.
-It’s very old and has the old-style carriages, which is cool but it’s definitely not built for speed.
+It’s very old and has old-style carriages, which is cool but it’s definitely not built for speed.
 I was in no rush but 45-mins for 4-5kms is still notable!

-When we reached the Schynige Platte summit station there was quite a lot of signs.
+When we reached the Schynige Platte summit station there were quite a lot of signs.
 In fact, there were several signs pointing in different directions for First, Faulhorn, and Oberbeghorn.
 Essentially, it doesn’t matter which one you take but the best way is to head up onto the hill and through the alpine garden.
 This route takes you to Oberberghorn with a scenic view of Lake Brienz the whole way.

-The trail sits on the edge of the ridge for the first part of the hike, which means you can look over to the Hardergrat Ridge as you go.
-It’s not part of the trail to climb up onto the Oberberghorn but I highly recommend it.
-For me, it was the best view of the entire trail and no-one else came up on top.
+For me, it was the best view of the entire trail and no one else came up on top.
 I just sat up there taking it in for about half an hour before flying my drone.
 It takes a little effort to get up and there are a few sets of stairs but it is only about a 15-minute journey to the top.

 Halfway up the climb to Oberberghorn is an epic little viewpoint that lets you peak out through the gap towards the trail you are about to walk down.
-It had just been snowing so I was treated to a winter wonderland out of my little window.
+It had just been snowing so I was treated to a winter wonderland out of my little window

 Moving on from Oberberghorn, the trail leads you along a relatively easy but undulating trail.
 A backdrop of epic cliffs is a constant as you navigate your way following the red and white signs.
 During this part of the trail, there isn’t too much need to stop, the path is flat enough that you can take in your surroundings while walking and make some good time (that you lost admiring the view at Oberberghorn!)